 Gin Lovers was born from Carlos Alves mind.
 He is a dreamer and a professional pharmaceutical.
 Carlos is a dedicated Gin follower and his professional trips made him know more about the Gin world in Europe.
-He wanted to share his passion and therefore created a Facebook page named Gin Lovers Portugal.
+He wanted to share his passion and therefore created a Facebook page named Gin Lovers.
 Other lovers joined him soon after.
 Those Gin addicters gathered in a restaurant to taste some Gins and started to make promises for the near future.
 The first idea to become a project was the National Gin and Tonic day, celebrated every year in June since 2013.
 The first event that started as a Gin celebration in bars and restaurants throughout Portugal, made the news and put the six Gin Lovers in an increasing successful project.
-The National Gin and Tonic day in 2013 was the start of Gin Lovers as a company, with lifetime projects: Workshops and Gin Experiences in Lisbon and Porto, the first Gin Magazine in the World - Gin Lovers Magazine (now available in English), two books launched, two bars opened - now settled at Embaixada with the name Gin Lovers Príncipe Real (Praça do Príncipe Real 26, 1250-184 Lisbon).
+The National Gin and Tonic day in 2013 was the start of Gin Lovers as a company, with lifetime projects: Workshops and Gin Experiences in Lisbon and Porto, the first Gin Magazine in the World - Gin Lovers Magazine, two books launched, one bars opened - settled at Embaixada with the name Gin Lovers & Less (Praça do Príncipe Real 26, 1250-184 Lisbon).
 The former has the whole Gin Lovers story in itself.

 Gin Lovers® is a registered mark.
 All rights reserved.